vgarro/the-crypto-dashboard/README.md

 4. **Persistent Layout**: Refresh the page or auto-refresh data - your order remains intact

 The drag and drop system maintains order even when new data is fetched, ensuring your personalized layout persists across all interactions.

+### Enhanced Filter System

+The ActionBar features an improved filtering system with enhanced usability:

+- **Prominent Positioning**: Filter input occupies the center column (50% of ActionBar width)
+- **Search Button**: Dedicated blue search button for explicit search actions
+- **Smart Search**: Filter cryptocurrency cards by name or symbol (case-insensitive)
+- **Dual Clear Options**: Both inline "×" button and dedicated clear button in no-results state
+- **Real-time Results**: Cards are filtered instantly as you type
+- **No Results State**: Elegant message display when no cards match the filter
+- **Preserved Order**: Filtered results maintain your custom drag-and-drop order

+**ActionBar Filter Features:**
+- **Visual Search Icon**: Clear search indicator on the left side of input
+- **Progressive Enhancement**: Search button provides additional functionality
+- **Responsive Input**: Larger input field for better mobile experience
+- **Clear Visual Feedback**: Button states and transitions provide user feedback

+**How to Use:**
+1. **Search Cards**: Type in the filter input to search by cryptocurrency name (e.g., "Bitcoin") or symbol (e.g., "BTC")
+2. **Use Search Button**: Click the search button to focus input or trigger advanced search features
+3. **Case Insensitive**: Search works regardless of uppercase or lowercase input
+4. **Clear Filter**: Click the "×" button in the input field or the "Clear filter" button in no-results state
+5. **Instant Results**: Cards appear/disappear immediately as you type

+**Search Examples:**
+- Type "bit" → Shows Bitcoin, Bitcoin Cash
+- Type "ETH" → Shows Ethereum
+- Type "sol" → Shows Solana
+- Type "ada" → Shows Cardano

+The enhanced filter system in the ActionBar provides a more intuitive and visually appealing search experience while maintaining all existing functionality.

 ## Customization